Gateway

 exporters: [loadbalancing]

-The load-balancing exporter emits metrics including
+The load-balancing exporter emits

-otelcol_loadbalancer_num_backends
+including otelcol_loadbalancer_num_backends and

 Pros: